 The month of June is dedicated to raising awareness of MND

 Each year the month of June is dedicated to raising awareness of motor neurone disease (MND) and the work of the MND Association.
-Their campaign this year, Shortened Stories, is working to raise awareness of the devastating impact of motor neurone disease.
 This fatal and still incurable condition kills more than a third of people within a year of diagnosis, and more than half within two years.

 We regularly see MND patients at LOROS and below we have provided more information about the work we do together with stories from some of our MND patients.